ericsonga/APCSAReview/_sources/Unit5-Writing-Classes/topic-5-1-parts-of-class.rst

      // main method for testing
      public static void main(String[] args)
      {
-        // call the constructor to create 3 new riddles
+        // call the constructor to create 3 new Riddle objects

         // call their printQuestion() and printAnswer methods